rwth-acis/las2peer-template-project/README.md

 Each started node will continue to run if the last command executed via command line does not give a "shutdown" command.

-You can stop the complete run using Strg-C at any point.
+You can stop the complete run using Ctrl-C at any point.

 You can find detailed log files for each node in the directory "log/" afterwards.